SnehaChidambaram/snehachidambaram.github.io/index.md

             <tr style="padding:0px">
               <td style="width:63%;vertical-align:top">
                 <p>
                   Welcome to my page!
 I'm Sneha, a junior at Dublin High studying chemical biology in the context of cancer research.
-During my sophomore chemistry class, I began questioning why matter interacts the way it does, and as an aspiring physician since I was a child I was drawn to study the chemistry of living things.
+During my sophomore chemistry class, I began questioning why matter interacts the way it does, and being an aspiring physician I was drawn to study the chemistry of living things.
                 </p>
                 <p>
                  Glycosylation is one of the most compositionally advanced and combinatorially diverse types of post-translational modifications.
 In fact, I was surprised to learn that due to the macro- and micro-heterogeneity of glycan attachment on peptides, many proteomics researchers decide to exclude them from their analytes altogether!
 As an aspiring oncologist-glycobiologist, <highlight>I see carbohydrate chemistry and proteomics as two sides of the same coin</highlight> – quantifiable alterations to cells’ glycosylation patterns clearly do not occur at random, and the search for a sugar trail in the language of cell surface glycans must carry forth as we attempt to elucidate molecular drivers of disease.